dirtystylus/mllty/content/posts/jim-thorpe-september-2025/index.md

 {% endimagegroup %}

-After the train we stayed a few more hours in the town, stopping in some of our favorite shops
+After the train we stayed a few more hours in the town, grabbing lunch and stopping in some of our favorite shops.

 {% imagegroup "vertical-horizontal" %}